 April is National Financial Literacy Month, and according to the stats, most of us could use a refresher in financial education.
 A study conducted by FINRA Investor Education Foundation revealed that only 34% of Americans could ace a quiz on basic financial literacy topics such as interest rates, inflation, and mortgage rates.
 The lack of financial literacy can lead to devastating consequences.
 In fact, 56% of Americans carry a balance on all active credit card accounts, and a quarter have nothing saved for retirement.

-We believe that anyone can be an advocate for the cause, which is why we’d like to challenge YOU to join us by making change with one (or many!) of these five simple ways:
+We believe that anyone can be an advocate for the cause, which is why we’d like to challenge YOU to join us by making a change with one (or many!) of these five simple ways:

 - Sign a petition.
 A principal factor contributing to our nation’s financial illiteracy is the lack of prevalent financial education in schools.
 In fact, less than half of U.S. states require high school students to take a personal finance course.
-To get involved, we recommend checking out National Financial Educators Council’s petition for mandated comprehensive financial education in all U.S. public schools.
+To get involved, we recommend checking out the National Financial Educators Council’s petition for mandated comprehensive financial education in all U.S. public schools.

 - Donate.
 There are many national organizations dedicated to advancing youth financial literacy, including Jump$tart Coalition for Personal Financial Literacy, W!se, and Council for Economic Education.
 If you want to go more local, consider Donors Choose to donate to a specific initiative near you.

 - Support a school program.
 Whether you’re an educator, parent, or student, every member of the community plays a vital role in expanding financial literacy.
 To make a difference in the financial education taking place at–or missing from–a local school, check out Jump$tart’s Check Your School Campaign.

 - Educate a young person.
 Financial Literacy Month was first and foremost created to educate our youth, so a great way to honor this tradition is to commit to teaching at least one young person in your life about personal finance!
 Here are some resources to get you started: